Maze graphics or online Mazes in virtual reality are cool, but nothing can

 - Science Center Maze: The Pacific Science

-can walk through.
-They currently have a small and more or less permanent life
+visitors can walk through.
+They currently have a small and more or less

 One of the most common types of life size Maze is the cornfield Maze.
 Here